akbaraziz/assignment/README.md

 - AWS region in which to deploy the infrastructure (Mandatory) : **default = us-east-1**

-- Prefix name for resources to be created: s3 bucket, vpc, eks, ec2, etc : **default = eks**
+- Prefix name for resources to be created: s3 bucket, vpc, eks, ec2, dev, lab, etc : **default = eks**

   *(all AWS resources created will be prefix, don't worry if you already have resources with this prefix, a random character string is also generated as a suffix,  under the hood in the code, so each deployment will have a unique name, even if the same prefix is used several time)*